cjkenn/sif/sifc_parse/tests/README.md

 # expect::pass | fail
 ```

-The `setiup` method opens the input file at the path provided, parses the expectations and returns
+The `setup` method opens the input file at the path provided, parses the expectations and returns
 a `ParseTestCtx` struct to set up the test.

 ## Adding a new test